 Many drugs can interfere with the effects of vitamin K. They include antacids, blood thinners, antibiotics, aspirin, and drugs for cancer, seizures, high cholesterol, and other conditions.
 You should consult with your healthcare practitioner when considering vitamin K supplements.

-Warfarin (Coumadin) interacts with vitamin K. Vitamin K is used by the body to help blood clot.
+Warfarin (Coumadin) interacts with Vitamin K. Vitamin K is used by the body to help blood clot.
 Warfarin (Coumadin) is used to slow blood clotting.
-By helping the blood clot, vitamin K might decrease the effectiveness of Warfarin (Coumadin).
-People taking Coumadin (Warfarin) should not use vitamin K supplements unless advised to do so by their healthcare practitioner.
+By helping the blood clot, vitamin K might decrease the effectiveness of warfarin (Coumadin).
+People taking Coumadin (Warfarin) should not use vitamin K supplements unless advised to do so by their health care provider.